StackVista/stackstate-docs/use/alerting/event-handlers.md

 #### Email

-The email event handler function will send details of a health state change event using a [configured SMTP server](/configure/topology/configure-email-event-notifications.md).
+The email event handler function will send details of a health state change event.

 #### HTTP webhook POST